 Location: Bequia, St Vincent and the Grenadines

-Once we were fueled up for the day, the ship mates dived (figuratively) into a Marine Biology class lead by our Captain, Steve.
+Once we were fueled up for the day, the shipmates dived (figuratively) into a Marine Biology class lead by our Captain, Steve.
 The class was all about the structure of fish, their different parts and what they do, and how they camouflage themselves in their different environments.
 After a short break, they got straight back to class, only this time with Brahm for Seamanship.
-Todays focus was on the use of VHF (Very High Frequency) radios in the maritime world, their origins and importance.
-Whilst they delve into radio etiquette, Sam, Steve and I began raising the anchor so we could get underway as soon as they were done.
+Today’s focus was on the use of VHF (Very High Frequency) radios in the maritime world, their origins, and their importance.
+Whilst they delve into radio etiquette, Sam, Steve, and I began raising the anchor so we could get underway as soon as they were done.

-Upon finishing with Seamanship theory, we got straight into seamanship practical by raising the sails for our day sail from the island of St Vincent, to Bequia, the northern most island of the Grenadines.
-First we had to “top the booms” by lifting them out of the “gallows” using a series of lines called “quarter lifts” and people power.
-This people power used on the lines is called “Sweating”.
-Once all the booms are topped, its time to put up the sails.
-This is also done completely by hand and this crew is getting pretty damn good at it.
-Not long after we got underway with sails up and everyone comfortable, Steve surprised the crew with a fire drill to help us, as a team stay sharp and know our roles in an emergency.
-After extinguishing the “fire” we enjoyed some wonderful views and weather on deck until we arrived at Admiralty Bay, Bequia.
+Upon finishing with Seamanship theory, we got straight into seamanship practical by raising the sails for our day sail from the island of St Vincent to Bequia, the northernmost island of the Grenadines.
+First, we had to “top the booms” by lifting them out of the “gallows” using a series of lines called “quarter lifts” and people power.
+This people’s power used on the lines is called “Sweating.”
+Once all the booms are topped, it’s time to put up the sails.
+This is also done completely by hand, and this crew is getting pretty damn good at it.
+Not long after we got underway with sails up and everyone comfortable, Steve surprised the crew with a fire drill to help us, as a team, stay sharp and know our roles in an emergency.
+After extinguishing the “fire,” we enjoyed some wonderful views and weather on deck until we arrived at Admiralty Bay, Bequia.

 Our fantastic galley crew rewarded us with a lunch of Chicken or Chickpea pitas once we had dropped sails and anchored in the bay.
-After lunch and clean up we got ready for a stay here for the next few days by putting sail covers back on and tidying the deck of all lines.
-The shipmates enquired about going to the beach for the afternoon and since the Steve had to go into the town on our dinghy, the only way to the beach was to swim… so they all did.
+After lunch and clean-up, we got ready for a stay here for the next few days by putting sail covers back on and tidying the deck of all lines.
+The shipmates enquired about going to the beach for the afternoon, and since then, Steve had to go into the town on our dinghy; the only way to the beach was to swim… so they all did.
 The shipmates all enjoyed the short swim over to the beach and the sand between their toes.
 The crew enjoyed the sound of silence.

 2. Grady on the helm